 Now what does that say to us spiritually?
 Well it's a call to understand that there's something we're supposed to be busy doing.
 It's a call to take a look at priorities.
 It's a call to see what you're doing with your life.
 This is not the time for sleeping and slumbering and loafing.
-This is the time to be alert.
-Time to wake up.
-Time to get your priorities right.
-There are some pressing demanding things at hand in the light of the immanency of the dawn.
+This is the time to be alert; time to wake up, time to get your priorities right.
+There are some pressing demanding things at hand in the light of the imminency of the dawn.

 In verse 11 he says, "Now salvation is nearer to us than when we believed."
 What does he mean by this?
-There are three components in salvation, three dimensions...past, present and future.
-Past salvation has already occurred and that occurred, of course, when you put your trust in Jesus Christ.
+There are three components in salvation, three dimensions: Past, present and future.
+Past salvation has already occurred.
+That occurred, of course, when you put your trust in Jesus Christ.
 Present salvation is going on all the time as we are being kept saved, as God continually forgives our sin so that there is nothing accumulated against our account before God that could damn us.
 He ever lives to make intercession for us.
 He keeps on forgiving, as 1 John says.
-So there is a past aspect and a present continual aspect of salvation and there is a future aspect of salvation, that is the salvation of our body in Romans 8, when we are fully redeemed and fully delivered.
+So there is a past aspect and a present continual aspect of salvation and there is a future aspect of salvation; that is the salvation of our body in Romans 8, when we are fully redeemed and fully delivered.
 The first is justification, the middle is sanctification and the future is glorification.

 Night, by the way, represents the present era.
 It represents man's day.
 And it is also the symbol of sin and the symbol of evil, and the symbol of ungodliness.
 I would add to that, night is also a time of illusion.
 Ugliness and beauty are indistinguishable in the night.
 Gold and rocks are indistinguishable in the night.
 Friend and foe are indistinguishable in the night.
 All of those blend together when night drops the curtain.
 Are not most people mistaking ugliness for beauty, rocks for gold and foes for friends?
 It is clear that the world can't discern real value, real beauty and who really is a friend.
 They have accepted the counterfeit for the real and the false for the true.
 And again, night is filled with danger, isn't it, whether to a traveler crossing a dark piece of land, to a ship feeling her way along a rock-bound coast.
 Dark is danger.